-Integer error - The current|f the state of the recording has changed due to an error, this field contains an error code detailing the type of error.
+• Integer error - If the state of the recording has changed due to an error, this field contains an error code detailing the type of error.
 One of:

 Value Description

 0 The recording sub-system is unable to record due to resource

 limitations.

 1 There is insufficient storage space available.
 (Some of the

 recording may be available).

 2 Value not used

 3 Recording not allowed due to DRM restrictions.

 4 Recording has stopped before completion due to unknown

 (probably hardware) failure.

-5 Value not used

-6 Pocording has successfully completed